Wooden Ships Comments on this Buchanan Viking Class

 Fixed bimini frame with canvas cover.

-2 manual and 1 electric bilge pumps.
+1 Whale manual and 2 electric bilge pumps.

 Twin horse shoe life buoys